-- (1) In this clause adoption by exception resolution means a resolution of the Council that has the effect of adopting, for a number of specifically identified reports, the officer recommendation as the Council resolution. - (2) Subject to subclause (3), the local government may pass an adoption by exception resolution. - (3) An adoption by exception resolution may not be used for a matter- - (a) that requires a 75% majority or a special majority; - (b) in which an interest has been disclosed; - (c) that has been the subject of a petition or deputation;

-- (d) that is a matter on which a member wishes to make a statement; or - (e) that is a matter on which a member wishes to move a motion that is different to the recommendation.
+- (1) In this clause adoption by exception resolution means a resolution of the Council that has the effect of adopting, for a number of specifically identified reports, the committee or officer recommendation as the Council resolution. - (2) Subject to subclause (3), the local government may pass an adoption by exception resolution. - (3) An adoption by exception resolution may not be used for a matter- - (a) that requires a 75% majority or a special majority; - (b) in which an interest has been disclosed; - (c) that is a matter on which a Member wishes to ask a question; - (d) that is a matter on which a Member wishes to make a statement; or - (e) that is a matter on which a Member wishes to move a motion that is different to the recommendation. - (4) Subject to subclause (5), a Member is to identify an item for exclusion from the adoption by exception resolution and the reason for the exclusion by the provision of written notification to the CEO, including the motion that is different to the recommendation if applicable, by 3pm on the day before the meeting. - (5) A Member can seek the permission of the Presiding Member at the meeting to be allowed to move a motion of which notice has not been given in accordance with subclause (4), however, any motion of which notice has been given in accordance with subclause (4) will take priority. - (6) Where a matter is excluded from the adoption by exception resolution in accordance with subclause (3)(e) or subclause (5) and it contains a recommendation from a committee, members shall first be given the option to debate the committee recommendation.